Proration is not difficult, but there are a few formulas you have to understand before getting started. Here’s how to prorate vacation days.

-There’s a lot to look forward to when it comes to the holiday, but for small business owners, ’tis the season for managing vacation days.
-Figuring out how to prorate vacation days often lands somewhere near the stop of most business owners’ stressor lists, especially if you’ve got a wave of new hires or seasonal employees starting towards the end of the year.
+There’s a lot to look forward to when it comes to the holidays, but for small business owners, ’tis the season for managing vacation days.
+Figuring out how to prorate vacation days often lands somewhere near the top of most business owners’ stressor lists, especially if you’ve got a wave of new hires or seasonal employees starting towards the end of the year.

 Prorating vacation days isn’t complicated, but there are a couple key fundamentals to understand first.
 Here are the basics.